-Prerequisite: ESL 192 or placement in writing level 4 in ESL Placement Test
+Prerequisite: Successful completion with C or better of ESL-192 or placement in writing Level 5 (ESL-195) in ESL Placement Test

-This course focuses on composition and reading skills for highadvanced ESL students.
+This course focuses on composition and reading skills for high-advanced ESL students.
 It includes college-level critical/analytical reading, expository writing that incorporates references to college level readings, and an argument paper based on outside sources.

-FSL-200 ESL for Early Childhood Education 220
+ESL-200 ESL for Early Childhood Education 220

-This course is designed as second language support for ESL students taking ECHD 220.
-The course teaches reading and vocabulary-building strategies, writing strategies, oral communication skills, and study skills to help students successfully manage the ECHD 220 course load, understand the textbook, complete the writing assignments, and pass the tests.
+This course is designed as second language support for ESL students taking ECHD-220.
+The course teaches reading and vocabulary-building strategies, writing strategies, oral communication skills, and study skills to help students successfully manage the ECHD-220 course load, understand the textbook, complete the writing assignments, and pass the tests.